Representing multiples of $m$ in real quadratic fields as sums of squares: The indecomposables

 The characterization of indecomposable elements of $\kO^+$ in quadratic fields can be used to show a few concrete results and also a general algorithm for solving the given problem.

 The main idea is that instead of considering all elements of $\kO^+$, we can just look at the indecomposables since if $a$ and $b$ can be both represented as the sum of squares, so can $a+b$.
-For $D$ of a specific form, the indecomposables have such a nice structure it can be used in combination with Theorem \ref{theorem:peters} to fully characterise which $m$ satisfy the given statement.
-One easy consequence of these theorems is that bounds in Corollary \ref{cor:bounds} are in some sense optimal.
+For $D$ of a specific form, the indecomposables have such a nice structure that it can be used in combination with Theorem \ref{theorem:peters} to fully characterize which $m$ satisfy the given statement.
+One easy consequence of the following theorems is that bounds in Corollary \ref{cor:bounds} are, in some sense, optimal.